-- 10 The upper 93 m of the RECAP ice core has been measured twice (Figure 10).
+The upper 93 m of the RECAP ice core has been measured twice (Figure 10).
 This means that two parallel sticks have been cut from the core, each of which has been measured on the Copenhagen CFA system.
-The CFA system was modified slightly between the two measurement campaigns, including changes in the pump and tubing setup, as well as general wear and roughening of the tubing walls.
+The CFA system was modified slightly between the two measurement campaigns, including changes in the pump and tubing setup, as well as general wear

+- 5 and roughening of the tubing walls.
 Therefore, the difference between the two measurements most likely reflects the error introduced by the CFA system.
 For the smaller particles, the replicate values are 12 % larger than the main.
-In comparison, - 15 for the large particles the replicate measurement has up to 3 times lower values than the main measurement.
-This is probably because the transport of the large particles from the melt head to the instrument depends more on the specific system setup than the small particle transport.

-The difference between the two measurements is used as uncertainty for the Abakus measurements.
-However, a mininum uncertainty of 12% is used, since the crossing of the two curves gives an artificially low difference.
+In comparison, for the large particles the replicate measurement has up to 3 times lower values than the main measurement.
+This is probably because the transport of the large particles from the melt head to the instrument depends more on the specific system setup than the small particle transport. - 10 The difference between the two measurements is used as uncertainty for the Abakus measurements.
+However, a mininum uncertainty of 12 % is used, since the crossing of the two curves gives an artificially low difference.

-20 Appendix F: Coincidence
+Appendix F: Coincidence

 There is no indication of coincidence in the Abakus.
 If two small particles coincide in the Abakus detector, their combined shadow will make them look like a larger particle.
 This effect might skew the Abakus distribution towards showing more large particles.
 It has previously been shown that the coincidence effect is negligible for concentrations below 240,000 particles/mL (Saey, 1998).
 The highest dust concentrations measured in the RECAP core were around 220,000 particles/mL.
-We will therebetween small and large particle concentrations for different total dust concentration.
-In the glacial, for dust concentrations over 200 ppb, there is no correlation between the relative large particle concentration and the total concentration (figure 11).
-For concentrations smaller than 200, the relative large particle concentration is slightly larger.
-This could be a climatic signal.
-We find no significant trend with respect to concentration, suggesting no significant coincidence effect for our measured ice core samples.

-25 fore test whether there is a coincidence bias in the following way.
-If the concentration of small particles is C, the concentration of coincidences is proportional to $C^2$ .
+We will therefore test whether there is a coincidence bias in the following way.
+If the concentration of small particles is C, the concentration of coincidences is proportional to C2.
 In an ice core dust sample, we would expect the ratio between small and large particles to be more or less independent of the concentration.
 We can therefore check for coincidence by comparing the ratio